pywbem/pywbemtools/docs/settingsandconfiguration.rst

 .. code-block::

-    # Execute once when pywbemcli is in the path:
+    # Execute once when pywbemcli and pywbemtools are in the path:

     _PYWBEMCLI_COMPLETE=bash_source pywbemcli > ~/.pywbemcli-complete.bash
     _PYWBEMLISTENER_COMPLETE=bash_source pywbemlistener > ~/.pywbemlistener-complete.bash

-    # Source the resulting file each time a terminal is started (ex edit into .bashrc):
+    # Source the resulting file each time a terminal is started (ex, edit into .bashrc):

     source  ~/.pywbemcli-complete.bash
     source  ~/.pywbemlistener-complete.bash